Most people will not need third Covid jab this winter, Oxford vaccine professor says

 It is believed the NHS is planning to combine the third Covid jab scheme with the annual flu jab programme, which starts this month.

-Prof Chris Whitty, the Chief Medical Officer for England, and his counterparts in Scotland, Wales and Northern Ireland, are also expected to soon announce whether to offer a first dose of the Covid vaccine to children under 16.
+Prof Chris Whitty, the chief medical officer for England, and his counterparts in Scotland, Wales and Northern Ireland, are also expected to soon announce whether to offer a first dose of the Covid vaccine to children under 16.

-The latest government data showed that up to 8 September, more than 48.3 million people in the UK have received a first dose of vaccine, a rise of 25,131 on the previous day – while 43.7m people have received both jabs, an increase of 87,960.
+The latest government data showed that up to 8 September, more than 48.3 million people in the UK have received a first dose of vaccine, a rise of 25,131 on the previous day – while 43.7 million people have received both jabs, an increase of 87,960.

 The government said 167 more people had died within 28 days of testing positive for Covid as of Thursday, bringing the UK total to 133,841.